aurvl/Housing-Price-Prediction/Readme.md

 3. **Run the project**

-   * Option 1: Open the Jupyter notebook and execute the cells sequentially:

-   * Option 2: Run the training and evaluation script directly:
+   * Step 1: Run the training and evaluation script (**without polynomial features and features selection**) directly:

      ```bash
      python train_eval.py
      ```

+   * Step 2: Open the Jupyter notebook and execute the cells sequentially

 ### **Note**
-- *The project was developed and tested using Python 3.10 on Windows 11 with Jupyter Notebook and VSCode.
+- *The project was developed and tested using Python 3.11.9 on Windows 11 with Jupyter Notebook and VSCode.
 Results may vary slightly with different Python versions or operating systems.*
 - *To ensure reproducibility, random seeds were set for NumPy, scikit-learn, and XGBoost.
 However, due to the nature of some algorithms, results may still show minor variations between runs.*
 - *The preprocessing pipeline is effective but not yet fully optimized.
 Further improvements in feature engineering, especially around the `address` column, could enhance results.*
 - ***To go further:***
     * *Experiment with more advanced models like LightGBM or CatBoost.*
+    * *Experiment other feature selection technics can slightly improve the models*
     * *Explore deep learning approaches using frameworks like TensorFlow or PyTorch.*
     * *Incorporate external data sources for richer feature sets, such as geographic or economic indicators.*
 > Dataset provided by [USA Housing Dataset on GitHub](https://github.com/miirshe/USA-Housing-Analysis-and-Prediction-Price/tree/main).